Sicani: History

 It is generally agreed by scholars that the Sicani preceded other inhabitants of Sicily in prehistory, namely the Elymians and Sicels.
 The former are thought to be the next recorded people to settle Sicily.
 According to Hellanicus of Lesbos, Elymians were a population of Italic origin, who arrived in Sicily after having fought a war with the Oenotrians.
 They settled in the north-west corner of the island, forcing the Sicanians to move across eastward.
 The Sicels were the next to arrive, from mainland Italy, and settled in the east.
 The arrival of the Sicels is thought to have occurred during the thirteenth or eleventh century BCE.
 The Sicanians area after this became limited to the south-western part of the island with settlements in the area of Gela and Agrigentum.

 The Sicani enter the historical record with the Phoenicians, who established colonies during the 11th century BCE – preceding the Greeks, who founded the colony of Syracuse.
 While many other Greek colonies were established around the island, by 734 BCE Syracuse had become the largest city in the Greek-speaking world.
 The Sicani were gradually absorbed by these colonizing peoples.
-They disappeared as a distinct people following the annexation of Sicily by the Roman Empire.
+They disappeared as a distinct people following the annexation of Sicily by the Roman Republic.